 It’s a lot easier to make money in a good economy or when in the middle of a bull market.
 I’m not trying to put down people or discourage PF blogging.

 On the contrary, I like it when I see more blog launches and I tend to follow many of them on Twitter.
 That means that more people are waking up, taking better care of their finances and want to share their story to help others.
 My challenge to all of us is: let’s not follow the smart money, let’s become the smart money!

 One of my favorite smart money bloggers is Sam from Financial Samurai because this guy is always hustling and showing how he finds investment opportunities.

 15. Practice the KISS Method

-I think that I can sum up my first investment decade into this: slacking on the first half and getting my act together on the second half.
-It’s like that college student that buckles downs come junior year to be able to graduate with a GPA above 3.0.
+I can sum my first investment decade into this: slacking on the first half and getting my act together on the second half.
+It’s like that college student that buckles downs come junior year, to be able to graduate with a GPA above 3.0.

-I’m very optimistic about the second decade of investing, as I’ll be learning more about other investments vehicles and start switching part of our allocation into physical assets.
+I’m very optimistic about our second decade of investing.
+I’ll be learning more about other investments vehicles and start switching part of our allocation into tangible assets.

 Mrs. Enchumbao, my partner in crime and shareholder, is there with me along the way.
 What else could I ask for??? 🙂

 I’d like to end by commenting on one last quote:

 “People value and spend their money more wisely when they acquire it by their own efforts – also known as work.” – Larry Elder